-By using Business Modell Canvas (BMC) the 40 pupils could use their creative mindset for creating their own business plan for an entrepreneurial project, of which some will be even implemented directly in the school.
+By using Business Modell Canvas (BMC) the 40 students could use their creative mindset for creating their own business plan for an entrepreneurial project, of which some will be even implemented directly in the school.
 Isn’t that amazing?

 Designed by Alexander Osterwalder and based on his earlier book Business Model Ontology the BMC gives a frame of what you need to plan to build up your own company.
 The model outlines several prescriptions which form the building blocks for the activities.
 Enabling to focus on operational as well as strategic management and marketing plan for new and existing companies is one of the major benefits of the BMC.

-The creativity and the open mindset of the pupils was outstanding while creating their business plan, but what really showed the skillset of the pupils were the results.
+The creativity and the open mindset of the students was outstanding while creating their business plan, but what really showed the skillset of the students were the results.
 Within only one hour and a little help by the teachers and the SAP Coaches, all the groups could set up a whole canvas business model.
 After finalizing the model, the different groups pitched and explained their ideas to every delegate of the workshop.
 What is even better?
 One group committed themselves to take their ideas into action and work on school scrap yard with the support of one of their teachers.